pi-top/pt-icon-theme/README.md

-# pt-icon-theme-deb
+# pi-topOS Icon Theme

-Implement Papirus icon theme, with custom modifications
+Papirus icon theme with custom modifications

-## NOTE
 This theme inherits from other themes, in the following order:
 * Papirus-Dark
 * Papirus